LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Concept of LLM4AD

-By employing chain-of-thought prompting~\cite{wei_chain--thought_2022}, LLMs not only generate the program code but also provide a step-by-step explanation of the thought process used to reach that solution.
-These chains of thoughts represent LLMs' reasoning behind each decision, such as ``Since the command is ``hurry,'' I will increase the target velocity" or ``To turn left, I need to adjust the steering angle based on the current speed."
-The output thoughts $R$ accompany the generated programs $P$, offering insights into how LLMs interpret natural language commands in the context of the driving situation description to produce precise control values like velocities or steering angles.
-This output thought improves the transparency and interpretability of the LLM4AD system's decision-making process.
+Through chain-of-thought prompting, LLMs generate not only the program code but also step-by-step explanations of the thought process behind the solution.
+These chains of thought $R$ elucidate the reasoning behind decisions (e.g., ``Since the command is `hurry,' I will increase the target velocity").
+The output thoughts $R$ accompany the generated policies $P$, offering insights into how natural language commands are interpreted within the specific driving context to produce precise control values, thereby improving system transparency and interpretability.